How to Prepare to Work Overtime

 This article will cover the following topics regarding overtime:

 Types of overtime.

-Pros of accepting a job that requires overtime.
+Pros of working overtime.

-Cons of accepting a job that requires overtime.
+Cons of working overtime.

-How to prepare for a job that requires overtime.
+How to prepare for overtime.

 Ever Worked Overtime?

 Have you ever worked at a job that required overtime?

 Types of Overtime

 There are various types and reasons overtime could be worked.
 These are things you will want to consider when looking for a job or preparing for a job that requires overtime.